National Palaces Painting Museum

 These days it’s fashionable for architects and critics influenced by the less-is-more aesthetic of the Bauhaus masters to sneer at buildings such as Dolmabahçe.
-The crowds that throng to this imperial pleasure palace with its neoclassical exterior and over-the-top interior fit-out clearly don’t share their disdain, though, flocking here to visit its Selâmlık (Ceremonial Suites), Harem and Veliaht Dairesi (Apartments of the Crown Prince).
-The latter is home to the recently opened National Palaces Painting Museum .
+However, the crowds that throng to this imperial pleasure palace with its neoclassical exterior and over-the-top interior clearly don’t share that disdain, flocking here to visit its Selâmlık (Ceremonial Suites), Harem and Veliaht Dairesi (Apartments of the Crown Prince).
+The latter is home to the National Palaces Painting Museum .

-More rather than less was certainly the philosophy of Sultan Abdül Mecit I (r 1839–61), who decided to to move his imperial court from Topkapı to a lavish new palace on the shores of the Bosphorus.
-For a site he chose the dolma bahçe (filled-in garden) where his predecessors Sultans Ahmet I and Osman II had filled in a little cove in order to create a royal park complete with wooden pleasure kiosks and pavilions.
+More rather than less was certainly the philosophy of Sultan Abdül Mecit I (r 1839–61), who decided to move his imperial court from Topkapı to a lavish new palace on the shores of the Bosphorus.
+For a site he chose the dolma bahçe (filled-in garden) where his predecessors, Sultans Ahmet I and Osman II, had filled in a little cove in order to create a royal park complete with wooden pleasure kiosks and pavilions.

-The tourist entrance to the palace is near the palace’s ornate clock tower, designed by Sarkis Balyan between 1890 and 1895 for Sultan Abdül Hamid II (r 1876–1909).
-There is an outdoor cafe near here with premium Bosphorus views and extremely reasonable prices (yes, really).
+The tourist entrance to the palace grounds is the ornate imperial gate, with an equally ornate clock tower just inside.
+Sarkis Balyan designed the tower between 1890 and 1895 for Sultan Abdül Hamit II (r 1876–1909).
+There is an outdoor cafe near here with premium Bosphorus views and reasonable prices (yes, really).

-The palace is set in well-tended gardens and is entered via its ornate imperial gate.
-It is divided into three sections: the Selâmlık, Harem and Veliaht Dairesi.
-Entry is via a compulsory and dreadfully rushed guided tour (up to 50 people per group), which focuses on the Selâmlık but visits parts of the Harem as well; you can visit the National Palaces Paintings Museum by yourself.
+Set in well-tended gardens, the palace is divided into three sections: the Selâmlık, Harem and Veliaht Dairesi.
+Entry is via a compulsory and dreadfully rushed guided tour (up to 50 people per group), which focuses on the Selâmlık but visits parts of the Harem as well; you can visit the National Palaces Paintings Museum independently.
 In busy periods English-language tours leave every 10 minutes or so; during quiet times every 25 minutes is more likely.